Soccer Breathwork Program

 MAS in Sports Health & Leadership | Mental Performance Coach | Certified Oxygen Advantage Instructor

-Most mental training focuses only on the mind - training affirmations, visualization, repeating mantras.
-Trying to meditate and make an athlete more mindful.
+Most mental training focuses on the mind - training affirmations, visualization, repeating mantras.
 Most of the time it does not work.
+Because truth is your body decides before your brain does.

 If your body perceives threat, no amount of positive self-talk will override it.